 Living with Renewables – How do we manage energy demand?

 On 12th March 2020 the BWCE Supporters Network ran an event at the Bath Royal Literary and Scientific Institution to explore the challenge of balancing energy demand with increasing levels of intermittent renewable energy.
 The event presented the challenge and potential solutions, and enabled participants to start exploring what we can do to make sure it’s not left to the large energy companies to control and benefit from the low carbon energy transition.
-It was great to see so many people involved and to be a part of a positive and thought provoking evening.
-We are looking forward to continuing the discussion through online webinars, if not face to face in the short term.

 Supporting Community Energy